Lynn Vidler, Dean

 Phone: (719) 255-3130

-The mission of the Center is to provide a state of the art platform for cutting edge research and development in the areas of applied optics and advanced materials.
-The Center also provides research opportunities for scholars and the academic community, and strong education and training for current professionals, graduates and undergraduates students.
+The Center provides platform for cutting edge research and development in the areas of applied optics and advanced materials, as well as research opportunities for scholars and the academic community, and strong education and training for current professionals, graduates and undergraduates students.

 Center for Cognitive Archaeology